YovanniePerezTapia/FireSafetyTips/index.md

 ## Fire Safety Tips
-Learn how to how to prevent fires and what to do
+Learn how to how to prevent fires.

 ### Markdown